 - Communications you have with us (eg letters, prayer requests)

-- Records of discussions (eg discipleship counselling sessions) – we will tell you when we keep a record of meetings/discussions
+- Records of discussions (eg biblical soul care sessions) – we will tell you when we keep a record of meetings/discussions

 - Your involvement in ministries so we can provide a meaningful ministry relationship